garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 ---

 ## Results
 *To be completed:* Summary of key county-level findings, notable mismatches, and geographic patterns observed from 2020–2024.
 ---

 ## Limitations
+- Encounters ≠ people.
+  - Some people may individually have greater or fewer numbers of each type of encounters, which may skew results.
+Deciles are used to try and standardize these measurements, but patient-level data would still be preferred for this type of analysis if available.
 - Encounter data do not indicate cancer stage, screening history, or referral pathways.
-- Cancer surgeries performed outside a patient’s home county are not captured.
+- Cross-county utilization of cancer surgeries not captured.
+  - e.g. encounters of cancer care outside of patient's home county due to lack of access.
 - Deciles describe **relative** utilization, not population-adjusted rates.
 - Data availability varies by year and county.